Parents should teach kids safety for return to school

 - In getting off the bus, children should walk along the side of the road or on the sidewalk to a point at least 10 feet in front of the bus if they must cross the street.
 They should be sure that the bus driver can see them and signals it is okay to cross.
 Children should never walk behind the bus.

-“Most parents know that their young children should be schooled in avoiding contact with strangers and not be fooled by a stranger’s friendliness,” Funkenbusch said.
+“As most parents know, their young children should also be schooled in avoiding contact with strangers and not be fooled by a stranger’s friendliness,” Funkenbusch said.
+Here are some important safety rules to review and discuss with your children.

 - They should be taught that they never give a stranger their name and if a stranger bothers them, to run in the opposite direction and tell their parents immediately.